Troubleshoot managed certificate renewal - AWS Certificate Manager

 Understanding renewal timing

-Managed renewal for ACM certificates is an asynchronous process.
+Managed certificate renewal in AWS Certificate Manager is an asynchronous process.
 This means that the steps don't occur in immediate succession.
 After all domain names in an ACM certificate have been validated, there might be a delay before ACM obtains the new certificate.
 An additional delay can occur between the time when ACM obtains the renewed certificate and the time when that certificate is deployed to the AWS resources that use it.
 Therefore, changes to the certificate status can take up to several hours to appear in the console.